anilerc/mathgard-website-freelance/README.md

 External tools/resources such as Icofont, Animate.css and AOS.css are used.

-Finally, Mailchimp is used as an e-mail collector service, for the customers who would like to learn more about the app.
+Finally, Mailchimp is used as an e-mail collector/contact provider service.